what is the meaning of Littorals in geography and law of the sea?

 Fjords (fjord means “long arm of the sea” in Norwegian) are valleys that were carved out long ago by glaciers, then invaded by water.

 Geologic events have sometimes modified the coastline by producing faults.
-This is the for very high shore cliffs formed by tectonic faults.
+This is the case for very high shore cliffs formed by tectonic faults.

 A ria is a fluvial valley that is submerged following a rise in sea level or a subsidence of land.